Tunable axial potentials for atom chip waveguides: Examples

-We show preliminary experimental results of a tunable atom chip well in Fig.~\ref{Fig:splittingWell} where an approximately 2~$\mu$K atom cloud of $^{87}$Rb atoms in the $\left| F=2, m_F = 2\right>$ state are trapped on an atom chip similar to the chip shown in Fig.~\ref{fig:TuneableTrapWires}.
-The pure 4th order potential is modified by the addition of a negative $C^{(2)}$ contribution that splits the potential into two wells.
-Further results are being prepared for future publications.
+We show preliminary experimental results of a tunable atom chip well in Fig.~\ref{Fig:splittingWell}, where an approximately 2~$\mu$K atom cloud of $^{87}$Rb atoms in the $\left| F=2, m_F = 2\right>$ state is trapped on an atom chip similar to the chip shown in Fig.~\ref{fig:TuneableTrapWires}.
+The pure fourth-order potential is modified by the addition of a negative $C^{(2)}$ contribution that splits the potential into two wells.
+Further results are being prepared for future publication.